tmorales1/Coursera_Capstone/Report.md

 ## Data

-To accomplish the goal of learning the different impacts that a specific type of venue has on a property's price, the Foursquare API and a website that has a listing of all the properties listed in Santiago de Chile from July 2019 to now (www.portalinmobiliario.cl) will be used.
+To accomplish the goal of learning the different impacts that a specific type of venue has on a property's price, the Foursquare API and a website that has a listing of many properties in Santiago de Chile from July 2019 to now (www.portalinmobiliario.cl) will be used.
 Scrapped data is already available in *.csv* format.

 The *.csv* file has the following columns: